freeseek/mocha/wdl/README.md

 * Genotyping using the Affymetrix Power Tools is best run on many samples at once.
 Affymetrix recommends, in their <a href="https://assets.thermofisher.com/TFS-Assets/LSG/manuals/axiom_genotyping_solution_analysis_guide.pdf">data analysis guide</a>, to batch as large a batch size as computationally feasible, or up to 4800 samples.
 However, this can take up to 16 hours to execute, it is not parallelizable, and the genotyping software from Affymetrix is not multi-threaded.
 For this reason task **cel2chp** is set to run on non-preemptible computing by default
 * Conversion to VCF for Affymetrix data can be done either from AGCC CHP files or from  matrices of tab delimited genotype calls and confidences.
 We recommend the former as it can be more easily parallelizable by splitting the conversion into sub batches.
 When converting the latter, the whole batch will need to be converted into VCF in one single task.
 For this reason task **txt2vcf** is set to run on non-preemptible computing by default
 * All tasks that output a VCF can, if requested, output either in compressed or uncompressed format.
 For VCFs with BAF and LRR intensities, we observed a modest ~25% space saving, most likely due to the high entropy in the intensity measurements.
 For VCF files with exclusively the GT format field, we observed around ~75% space saving
-* Due to high sequence divergence between HLA class I and II genes in the MHC (<a href="http://doi.org/10.1101/gr.213538.116">Norman et al. 2017</a>), heterozygous variants from HLA-F to HLA-DPB1 show unusual degrees of allelic imbalance.
-To avoid false positive mosaic chromosomal alteration in the MHC region, we mask, both for phasing and for mosaic chromosomal alterations detection, the ~3.5Mbp segment starting at the midpoint between genes <i>ZFP57</i> and <i>HLA-F</i> and ending at the midpoint between genes <i>HLA-DPB1</i> and <i>COL11A2</i>
+* Due to high sequence divergence between HLA class I and class II genes in the MHC (<a href="http://doi.org/10.1101/gr.213538.116">Norman et al. 2017</a>), heterozygous variants in the MHC region show unusual degrees of allelic imbalance.
+To avoid false positive mosaic chromosomal alterations we mask the ~5Mbp segment between rs450630 and rs9366822 on chromosome 6.
+We further mask a ~1Mbp KIR region between rs4806703 and rs34679212 on chromosome 19
 * Due to residual correlation between the BAF and LRR, observed both for Illumina arrays (<a href="http://doi.org/10.1101/gr.5686107">Oosting et al\.
 2007</a> and <a href="http://doi.org/10.1101/gr.5686107">Staaf et al\.
 2008</a>) and Affymetrix arrays (<a href="http://doi.org/10.1038/srep36158">Mayrhofer et al\.
 2016</a>), MoChA performs a BAF correction by regressing BAF values against the LRR.
 This improves detection of mosaic chromosomal alterations at low cell fractions.
 However, for this correction to be effective, batches need to include 100s of samples
 * While Illumina internally computes BAF and LRR and stores these values in the GTC files, we instead recompute these values from normalized intensities and genotype cluster centers following the method first described by Illumina in <a href="http://doi.org/10.1101/gr.5402306">Peiffer et al\.
 2006</a> but we do non truncate the BAF values between 0 and 1 like Illumina does.
 This allows to better estimate the residual correlation between the BAF and the LRR for homozygous calls
 * When phasing a dataset with a reference panel only the variants present both in the reference panel and the dataset will be phased.
 As the 1000 Genomes project reference panel for <a href="https://www.internationalgenome.org/announcements/updated-GRCh38-liftover/">GRCh38</a> is missing the chromosome X PAR1/PAR2 regions and these are exactly the regions that need to be phased to detect mosaic loss of chromosome Y, the most common chromosomal alteration in clonal hematopoiesis, we recommend using SHAPEIT4 without a reference panel to detect mosaic loss of chromosome Y at low cell fractions.
 This is the default behavior for cohorts whose sample size is more than twice the size of the 1000 Genomes reference panel (2,504 samples)